RenatoOsmar/Renato-Osmar/README.md

 Full Stack Software Developer
 -----------------------------

-I'm a 20 years old developer and hacking since I was 16.
-I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
+I'm a 4 years old developer  I love to code and figure it out how to solve deep problems using high-edge tech.
+My main focus are front and mobile development, making applications that impact the life of thousands of users.

 I am also a student at [42 | Rio](https://42.rio/), a Software Engineering school that have [50 campus in 29 countries](https://www.42network.org/42-schools/).